wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 * At least one Operations for Applications service role.
 * Optionally, one or more custom roles.

-You must also set each API token with a time to live (TTL), which is the time that the API token will be valid unless revoked.
+You must also set each API token with a time to live (TTL), which is the time that the API token will be valid unless revoked earlier.
 When an API token expires, you must generate a new API token and update your scripts and API calls.

 {% include important.html content="The access tokens exchanged from a VMware Cloud services API token have a TTL of 30 minutes.
 Make sure that your scrips periodically renew the access tokens before they expire."%}